Skip to content

 This token allows you to render files such as PDF's, JPEG, JPG, PNG, WEBP, AVIF.

-If there is a unsupported file type you would like to add let us know here
+If there is an unsupported file type you would like to add let us know here.

 Render file process